-- Don’t ask customers, mailing list subscribers, friends, family, or anyone else to review your business.
+- Don’t ask anyone to review your business, be it customers, mailing list subscribers, friends, family, etc.

-- Don’t ask your staff to compete to collect reviews.
+- Your staff should never compete to collect reviews.

-- Don’t ever offer freebies, discounts, or payment in exchange for reviews—it will turn off savvy consumers, and may also be illegal.
-Yelp has a Consumer Alerts program to let people know about businesses that engage in this sort of activity.
-For the same reason, you also shouldn't offer incentives for users to remove reviews.
+- Don’t offer freebies, discounts, or payment in exchange for reviews—it will turn off savvy consumers and may also be illegal.
+For the same reason, you can’t offer incentives for users to remove reviews.
+Yelp has a Consumer Alerts program that publishes a pop-up alert on business pages to let people know when we learn about this sort of activity.